ManjulaChalla/Montecarlo-MultiGPU/README.md

 ## Key Implementation Details

-This sample application demonstrates the CUDA HSOptical Flow Estimation using key concepts such as Image processing, Texture memory, shared memory, and cooperative groups.
+This sample application demonstrates the CUDA MonteCarloMultiGPU using key concepts such as Random Number Generator and Computational Finance.

 ## Build the `MontecarloMultiGPU` Sample for CPU and GPU